A Primer on the Budget Resolution and the Legislative Process

 There are always some unknown factors that could influence spending either now or in future years.
 Defense spending is also a part of the budget pie as are mandatory expenses like Medicare, Medicaid, Social Security, and other entitlements.

 In addition, there are occasions requiring supplementary appropriations bills to cover emergency spending for farm relief because of drought or weather-related catastrophes or other emergencies.

 In summary, what the Budget Resolution does is make an outline or plan for spending and then, within those guidelines; the legislation is formulated and passed to appropriate (or designate) specific dollar amounts for that spending.

-We specifically communicate to Congress about the importance of funding federal libraries, like the Library of Congress, the National Agricultural Library, the National Library of Medicine etc, as well as programs in the National Endowment for the Arts and the National Endowment for the Humanities, and the U.S. National Commission on Libraries and Information Science.
-We also lobby for increases for adult education and literacy, reading programs, the Department of Ed Institute of Research and Statistics college work-study, Higher Education Act Title VI--and we have also participated in coalition activities to fund facilities (school construction).
-ALA also has taken positions in favor of tax benefits for charitable contributions to libraries and museums.
+In addition to lobbying for LSTA funds, the ALA's Washington Office specifically communicates to Congress about the importance of funding federal libraries - like the Library of Congress, the National Agricultural Library, the National Library of Medicine, etc. - as well as programs in the National Endowment for the Arts and the National Endowment for the Humanities.
+We also lobby for increases for adult education and literacy.
 In addition, we look for opportunities for libraries of all kinds to become involved in education programs like those for early childhood education.